Contents

 To delete a Source:

-- Ensure your project associated with the source is not live.
+- Ensure your destination block associated with the source is not live.

 - Click a Source in the + Source panel.

-- The Source configuration panel will be displayed.
+- The Source configuration window will be displayed.

-- Click the trash icon at the bottom of the panel.
+- Click the trash icon at the top of the window.

 - The confirmation message will display.

-- Click the User preferences icon and select Plan Management.
+- Click the User preferences icon and select Token Purchasing Portal.

 To exit MediaHub